Sure, you can have one without the other. But leveraging both organic and paid social strategies can set you up for maximum reach — and success.

 Before you can determine how to best use organic and paid social strategies, take some time to think about your business goals.

 If you’re focused on increasing brand awareness, for instance, you may want to lean into organic social media marketing for a while.
-If your goal is to increase conversions or sales, paid posts may take precedence.
+Your efforts will be all about gaining new followers and more engagement.

 Pro tip: Remember to use SMART Goals here: Specific, Measurable, Achievable, Relevant, and Time-Based.
 This formula can help you produce actionable goals to more easily direct your efforts, while vague goals can leave you scratching your head about where to begin.